What to Wear Gorilla Trekking – The Ultimate Packing List for an Amazing Day!

 While most of your hike will likely be in shaded areas, there will be areas that are exposed, so take SPF50+ sunscreen with you and re-apply regularly throughout the hike.
 This is an essential item for your Uganda packing list.

-Baby wipes are handy for wiping down your face or for toilet breaks.
+Baby or wet wipes are handy for wiping down your face or for toilet breaks.

 Just remember to pack everything out with you, so have a small bag or extra pocket that you can pack used items in before popping it in to your backpack.